pysmo.tools.iccs

 >>> # Use existing pick or set a new one 10 seconds after begin time

->>> update = {"t0": sac.timestamps.t0 or sac_seis.begin_time + Timedelta(seconds=10)}
+>>> update = {"t0": sac_seis.begin_time + pd.Timedelta(seconds=10) if pd.isnull(sac.timestamps.t0) else sac.timestamps.t0}

->>> mini_iccs_seis = clone_to_mini(MiniICCSSeismogram, sac_seis, update=update)
+>>> mini_iccs_seis = clone_to_mini(MiniIccsSeismogram, sac_seis, update=update)

 >>>